Support Us

 Hector Bizerk frontman, Louie, during ‘Hip Hop was Born in Scotland’ workshop

-Number one soundman, Dave Miller, took charge of the other two workshops – ‘Recording Audio Using Pro Tools’ and ‘An Introduction to Live Sound’.
-For anyone at the live gig, which concluded DMC2015 and for which Dave was sound engineer, you’ll know the level of this man’s skills.
-The sound for the gig (in a pretty difficult acoustic environment) was stunning.
-Those who attended Dave’s workshops walked away as better people.
-Better knowledge.
-Better EQers.
-Better everything.
-Dave was King of Dumfries that day (sorry Louie).
+Number-one soundman Dave Miller took charge of the other two workshops—‘Recording Audio Using Pro Tools’ and ‘An Introduction to Live Sound’.
+For anyone at the live gig that concluded DMC2015, for which Dave was the sound engineer, you’ll already know the level of this man’s skills.
+The sound for the gig (in a pretty challenging acoustic environment) was stunning.
+Those who attended Dave’s workshops walked away as better people: better informed, better EQers, better everything.
+Dave was King of Dumfries that day (sorry, Louie).

 Dave Miller (right) and a participant during ‘Recording Audio Using Pro Tools’ workshop